rajashekar/aws-lightsail-itemcatalog/README.md

 # AWS lightsail itemcatalog

-This project is done as part of Udacity Fullstack Developer course.
 The purpose of the project is to create a brand-new, bare bones, Linux server into the secure and efficient web application.
 In this project item catalog is deployed on AWS light sail server.

 # Getting started
 Item catalog app is hosted on